Position: Executive Director, Tribal State Relations

 Location: Minneapolis, Minnesota

-Organization: Tribal State Relations and Systems Implementation Office of Governor Tim Walz and Lieutenant Governor Peggy Flanagan
+Organization: Office of Minnesota Governor Tim Walz and Lieutenant Governor Peggy Flanagan

 Prior to her current position, Park served for six years as President/CEO of the Minnesota Indian Women’s Resource Center, a nonprofit dedicated to providing holistic, multi-service programming grounded in cultural strengths to heal, preserve and strengthen Native American women and their families from the multi-generational and historic trauma experienced from the effects of colonization.
 For the past 10 years, Park has also served as faculty for the Falmouth Institute and has facilitated comprehensive training and consulting nationwide to tribal and federal government representatives on issues that impact Indian Country, including Sovereignty, Federal Indian Law, Governance and Constitutions.
 She is one of two trainers approved by the United States Department of Interior University to provide tribal consultation training to federal agencies and has facilitated numerous sessions with agencies throughout the department.